Nature symbolism in Chinese art

 Lacquer 漆 qī

 Lacquer is made from either the sap of the Lacquer tree Toxicodendron vernicifluum ➚ or the sticky secretions of the ‘lac’ insect Kerria lacca ➚.
 This latter ‘lac’ form is less common and is produced by deliberately infesting trees with the scale insects and then the heavily coated wood is harvested.
 Lacquer's origin is clear from the composition of the character as it contains both ‘liquid’ and ‘tree’.
 A lacquer tree is at its best at 14-15 years old.
-The solid resin is dissolved in turpentine and water and is applied in many, many thin layers to wood or paper to make a waterproof, antibacterial, durable surface that withstands modest heat.
-A secret ingredient in the manufacture, is a crab, as an enzyme from crustaceans prevent the lacquer from crystallizing.
+The solid resin is dissolved in turpentine and water and is applied in many, many thin layers to wood or paper to make a waterproof, antibacterial, durable surface that withstands moderate heat.
+A secret ingredient in the manufacture, is from a crab, as an enzyme from crustaceans prevent the lacquer from crystallizing.
 The best quality lacquer has a hundred layers and can take years to produce as each layer has to completely dry before the next is applied.
 It dates back at least 3,300 years in China.
 Whole dinner services were made from lacquer for the very rich.
 Other objects include chairs, screens, shoes and all kinds of boxes.

 It can be dyed with various colors but red (traditionally from cinnabar) is the most common.
 It was used extensively on the decoration of coffins for senior officials.
 Lacquer work became very popular late in China under the reign of Qing Emperor Qianlong after which it became a specialty of the Japanese.